electronstudio/raylib-python-cffi/README.md

 Build

-    cd static
     pip3 install cffi
+    cd ..
-    python3 build_linux.py
+    python3 raylib/static/build.py

-To build a complete set of libs for Python 3.6, 3.7, 3.8 and 3.9:

-    ./build_linux_multi.sh

 To update the Linux dynamic libs (names will be different on other platfroms):

     cd ../..
     rm raylib/dynamic/*.so*
     cp -P /usr/local/lib/libraylib.so* raylib/dynamic/

+### Distributing

+To build a binary wheel distribution:

+    python3 setup.py bdist_wheel

+and install it:

+    pip3 install dist/raylib*.whl

+To build a complete set of libs for Python 3.6, 3.7, 3.8 and 3.9:

+    ./raylib/static/build_multi.sh

+(TODO move the dynamic libs into a separate package rather than include them with every one.)

 ### Raspberry Pi